bookofproofs/bookofproofs.github.io/_sources/history/17th-century/mei-wending.md

 **Mai Wending** was a Chinese mathematician and astronomer who wrote on simultaneous equations and advocated the use of Western ideas in Chinese mathematics.

 ### Mathematical Profile (Excerpt):
-* He had three younger brothers, two of whom, Mei Wennai and Mei Wenmi, were both skilled mathematicians and astronomers.
-* Mei Wenmi, Mei Wending's youngest brother, produced an excellent star catalogue.
-* Continuing for a moment to give further family details, we note that Mei Wending's son Mei Yiyan, who died young, also became a skilled mathematician assisting his father.
 * Also Mei Wending's grandson, Mei Juecheng, became a particularly well-known as a mathematician.
-* To avoid confusion, from now on let us adopt the system of referring to Mei Wending as Mei, while referring to all other members of the Mei family by their full names.
-* These issues regarding the Chinese calendar were important ones during the years that Mei and his brothers were growing up, and they studied the mathematical and astronomical topics necessary for calendar design under the Daoist teacher Ni Guanghu.
 * China was in a transitional state during the years that Mei was growing up.
-* Mei's family remained loyal to the old Chinese Ming dynasty keeping themselves independent of the Manchu led administration.
 * Mei also tried to steer a course between the best of the old Chinese learning and the new European learning.
 * In his historical studies, Mei stressed that Chinese astronomy had improved from generation to generation, progressing from coarseness to accuracy.
 * This was Mei's historical rationale for synthesizing Western and Chinese knowledge.